jakemismas/Huffman-Algorithm-Python/README.md

-Sure, here is the revised `README.md` with emojis added to each header:

-# 🗜️ Huffman Encoding and Decoding
+# 🔐 Huffman Encoding and Decoding

 This Python script demonstrates how to perform Huffman encoding and decoding on a given text file.
 Huffman coding is a lossless data compression algorithm that assigns shorter codes to more frequently occurring characters, and longer codes to less frequently occurring characters.
 This results in a compressed representation of the original text.